 Foods: Sulphur foods (garlic, onions, eggs, radish, leeks), cruciferous vegetables (dark greens- kale, arugula, collard greens, broccoli, bok choy, brussel sprouts, cabbage, cauliflower, etc), high fiber foods (whole grains, chia seeds, flax seeds, oatmeal, fruits and vegetables), antioxidant rich foods (blueberries, goji berries, apples), artichokes, beets, green tea, protein (low protein diet can really slow detoxification), juicing.
 Limit exposure to medications and chemicals.

 The excretory systems and organs are: liver, urinary system (kidney, ureter, gallbladder, urinary bladder, urethra), gastrointestinal tract (small intestine, large intestine), skin, and lungs.
+Therefore having proper functioning bowels, going to the bathroom, and sweating are very good for releasing toxins.

 The liver turns fat soluble substances into water soluble, less harmful forms, next they either: